Confessions of a Beach Hermit

 Yes.
 There are beautiful sandy beaches where there is no swimming allowed.
 The one in the photo is Harkness Memorial Park, Waterford, CT.
 It has a beautiful picnic area and lawn for kite flying, and Frisbee throwing and a formal garden to tour.
 However, the beach area is small.
 I suspect the State doesn't provide a lifeguard as it's too small to warrant it.

 Bingo!
 I just want a beach for relaxation purposes.
 Here I will find a few parents with toddlers letting them wade; and I am happy to wade right alongside of them.
 Then go back to my quiet blanket and read.

 A lot of small town beaches fall into this category.
 Look around and you will find little pocket hole beaches where no swimming means less people.

 - At the secluded end of the beach there may be no formal restrooms.
 Plan ahead.
 Or plan on taking a long walk to one.
 Some will have port-a-potties.
 Bring a small bottle of hand sanitizer.

 - I like to walk the beach.
 This means my stuff is left alone on the blanket with me maybe a mile away.
-Again, I recommend locking a purse in your trunk, when no one is looking.
-You could even do it before getting to the beach to make sure.
+I recommend either locking a purse in your trunk or not bringing one.
+You could even do it before getting to the beach to make sure no one is watching.
 I don't carry a beach bag.
 I just put everything in my blanket and fold it so it holds my stuff.
 I have a personal beach neck wallet.

 It is extra security to have your cell phone with you, and the last thing you want to do is lose your car keys in the sand.